 Turning off the UART functioning as a serial console

-UPDATE – You can now disable serial via the GUI so the below will be redundant for many users
+UPDATE – You can now disable serial via the GUI or command line raspi-config tool.
+The below is no longer good for Raspbian Jessie and above, it doesn’t work

 (This is based on Clayton Smiths nifty guide).